He would not leave his mother behind.

 “Wacian is right,” Drefan said slowly.
 “Their eyes sockets were open, but they were empty.”

 “Empty?”
 Agon asked.

 “Their eyeballs were missing, gone,” Céogan replied.
 “And their mouths were wide open, their tongues severed.
-But, there was no blood.
-And their boots were missing.”
+But, there was no blood.”
+He paused, then added, “their boots were missing.”

 “Neti,” the young man’s mother whispered, as if to herself.
-Looking up, she added in a louder voice, “tt was Neti.
+Looking up, she added in a louder voice, “it was Neti.
 Someone killed your women so Neti could kill your captains.”
-Given the gruesome nature of the story, his mother’s matter-of-fact tone struck Agon as odd.
+She spoke without emotion as if reporting a fact that had just been confirmed to her.